Chapter 1: Phoenix Wall's

 Clare doesn’t even look up from her book, “I think not.
 I’d rather not have you in my head.”

 “Yeah, I thought so!”
 I taunt her with a laugh.
 That is the thing about Clare, she may have come off as a high-class, A-status girl but she was a genius and superior in combat.
 Her most extraordinary skill was, without a doubt, that she could read people without much effort.
-It was like she could take one look at and know what a person was thinking.
+It was like she could take one look and know what a person was thinking.

 I watch out the window of the train for the remainder of the ride.
-It exits the tunnel of the inner wall and I can see the settlements that reside between the inner and outer wall.
+It exits the tunnel of the inner wall and I can see the settlements that reside between the inner and outer walls.
 The contrast between the two was undeniable.
-While the inner wall surrounds those in the government, the A-status citizens and even some B-status.
+While the inner wall surrounds those in the government, the A-status citizens, and even some B-status.
 The outer wall housed hundreds of thousands of the lower-class C and D-status groups.
 The inner wall has large extravagant houses each with large green lawns and gardens.
 In contrast, the outer sectors are separated into two sections.
 The Northern side had small broken-down trailers stacked one atop of the other.
-The more unfortunate soul would even attempt to forge huts made out mud and dirt.
+The more unfortunate soul would even attempt to forge huts made out of mud and dirt.
 It was often referred to as the Ant Farm.
 Trash littered the streets and it wasn’t uncommon to see beggars on the roads.